Centrifugal Force Calculator - Calculate Rotational Force Instantly

 What is the difference between centrifugal and centripetal force?

-What happens if centrifugal force exceeds the countering force?
+What happens to centrifugal force if I double the rotation speed?

 Conclusion